 Yes.
 The MALACS program follows the academic calendar of two semesters per year, plus summer.
 While students may attend classes in the summer, course options are limited.
 The semester for law school is approximately two weeks longer.
 For example, the 2009-2010 academic year for the law school began a week earlier in the fall and ended a week later in the winter; the law school spring semester began a week later than the MALACS program and ended nearly two weeks later.
 Additionally, summer courses for the law school are scheduled for the full duration of the summer, as opposed to the MALACS “Summer A” and “Summer B” options.

-Applicants to the joint degree program must meet the entrance requirements established by each individual program.
+Applicants to the joint degree pathway must meet the entrance requirements established by each individual program.
 Candidates must indicate on the application their intention to pursue the joint degree option.
-Students deciding to pursue the joint degree option after having been admitted to one program must indicate this intention on their second application.
+Students deciding to pursue the joint degree pathway option after having been admitted to one program must indicate this intention on their second application.

 I have taken the LSAT.
 Do I have to take the GRE (or vice versa) in addition to comply with both program application requirements?

-Yes, you must be admitted to both programs separately before applying to become a joint degree student.
+Yes, you must be admitted to both programs separately before applying to become a joint degree pathway student.

 Can I take both degrees at the same time?

-First year law students must be enrolled full-time in the College of Law; so if a student is admitted to the joint MALACS/JD degree program, he/she cannot take any MALACS classes until the summer following the completion of the 1st year.
-Most students complete their first year of law school before applying to the joint program.
-However, law students must apply to the joint degree program during or prior to the semester in which they are expected to complete 63 credit hours in the JD program.
+First year law students must be enrolled full-time in the College of Law; so if a student is admitted to the joint MALACS/JD degree pathway, he/she cannot take any MALACS classes until the summer following the completion of the 1st year.
+Most students complete their first year of law school before applying to the joint pathway.
+However, law students must apply to the joint degree pathway during or prior to the semester in which they are expected to complete 63 credit hours in the JD program.
 MALACS students must apply during or prior to the semester in which they are expected to complete 15 credit hours in that program.
-Additionally, joint degree students must register for a course or courses in their second degree during or prior to the second half of their first degree program.
+Additionally, joint degree pathway students must register for a course or courses in their second degree during or prior to the second half of their first degree program.

 Do I graduate from one program and then go into the next program?